Knee Ligament Repair or Reconstruction

 process will vary depending on the type of anesthesia that is given.
 You will be taken

 to your hospital room or discharged to your home once your blood pressure, pulse,

 and breathing are stable and you are alert.
 Knee ligament repair or reconstruction

 is often done on an outpatient basis.

 You may be given crutches and a knee immobilizer before you go home.

-Once you are home, it is important to keep the surgical area clean and dry.
+It's important to keep the surgical area clean and dry once you are home.
 Your healthcare

 provider will give you specific bathing instructions.
 The stitches or surgical staples